siyuhuang/TOD/README.md

  ```

 ## Specify Datasets, Active Sampling Strategies, and Auxiliary Losses
- The dataset configurations, active learning settings (trials and cycles), and neural network training settings can be found in `./config` folder.
+ `./config/`: The dataset configurations, active learning settings (trials and cycles), and neural network training settings can be found in `./config` folder.

- We provide implementations of active data sampling strategies including *random sampling*, *learning loss for active learning ([LL4AL](https://arxiv.org/abs/1905.03677))*, and our *TOD sampling*.
+ `--sampling`: We provide implementations of active data sampling strategies including *random sampling*, *learning loss for active learning ([LL4AL](https://arxiv.org/abs/1905.03677))*, and our *TOD sampling*.
 Use `--sampling` to specify a sampling strategy.

- We also provide implementations of auxiliary training losses including *[LL4AL](https://arxiv.org/abs/1905.03677)* and our *COD loss*.
+ `--auxiliary`: We also provide implementations of auxiliary training losses including *[LL4AL](https://arxiv.org/abs/1905.03677)* and our *COD loss*.
 Use `--auxiliary` to specify an auxiliary loss.

  ### Examples